microsoft/vscode-docs/docs/python/linting.md

 You can easily toggle between enabling and disabling your linter.
 To switch, open the Command Palette (`kb(workbench.action.showCommands)`) and select the **Python: Enable/Disable Linting** command.

-This will populate a dropdown with the current linting state and options to `Enable` or `Disable` Python linting.
+This will populate a dropdown with the current linting state and options to **Enable** or **Disable** Python linting.

 ![Python Enable Linting command dropdown](images/linting/enable-linting-dropdown.png)

 ## Run linting

-To perform linting, the Command Palette (`kb(workbench.action.showCommands)`), then enter and select **Python: Run Linting**.
+To perform linting, open the Command Palette (`kb(workbench.action.showCommands)`), filter on "linting", and select **Python: Run Linting**.
 Linting will run automatically when you save a file.

 Issues are shown in the **Problems** panel and as wavy underlines in the code editor.
 Hovering over an underlined issue displays the details: